regro/regolith/docs/collections/people.rst

           ...
           ]

-:skills: list of dicts, Skill the group member has (optional)
+:skills: list of dicts, Skill the group member has, optional
     These dicts have the following form:

     .. code-block:: python